odoo/odoo/doc/howtos/rdtraining/07_basicviews.rst

 other view's content (generally aggregated views such as :ref:`reference/views/list`).
 Beyond that difference in use case, they are defined the same way.

 Their root element is ``<search>``.
-The simplest form of the tree view simply lists all the fields a shortcut is needed:
+The simplest form of the search view simply lists all the fields for which a shortcut is desired:

 .. code-block:: xml